Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Future research directions

 \section{Future research directions}

-This segment delves into the anticipated developments of \ac{AI} in identifying TC, scrutinizing forthcoming trends and advancements alongside their ethical repercussions.
+This segment delves into the anticipated developments of \ac{AI} in identifying \ac{TC}, scrutinizing forthcoming trends and advancements alongside their ethical repercussions.
 Ethical concerns encompass more than the immediate area of focus; issues regarding data privacy, responsibility, and fairness are also discussed.
-This part underscores research avenues poised to significantly improve \ac{TCD} moving forward.
+This part underscores research avenues poised to significantly improve \ac{TCD} classification and prediction.

-2mm \textbf{(a) Explainable Artificial Intelligence (XAI): } Integrating AI into decision-making is crucial but faces challenges due to its complexity and lack of clarity.
-To mitigate these issues, \ac{XAI} seeks to make AI models more transparent.
-This is particularly vital in healthcare, where understanding the rationale behind AI-generated outcomes is paramount. \ac{XAI} has been applied to the diagnosis of intractable thyroid diseases, as evidenced in studies by Lamy et al. (2019) \cite{lamy2019explainable}, Kobylinska et al. (2019) \cite{kobylinska2019explainable}, Pintelas et al. (2020) \cite{pintelas2020explainable}, Lamy et al. (2020) \cite{lamy2020intelligence}, and Poceviciute et al. (2020) \cite{poceviciute2020survey}.
-The differentiation between standard AI and \ac{XAI} is showcased in Figure \ref{fig12}.
-Wildman et al. (2019) \cite{wildman2019using} proposed an \ac{XAI} approach for detecting \ac{TC}, enhancing the confidence of healthcare practitioners in AI predictions. \ac{XAI} models clarify their reasoning, addressing the limitations associated with opaque "black box" algorithms.
-With \ac{XAI}, healthcare professionals are equipped to make more accurate and confident decisions.\\
+\textbf{(a) Employing XAI: } Integrating \ac{AI} into decision-making is crucial but faces challenges due to its complexity and lack of clarity.
+To mitigate these issues, \ac{XAI} seeks to make \ac{AI} models more transparent, more accurate and confident decisions.
+This is particularly vital in healthcare, where understanding the rationale behind \ac{AI}-generated outcomes is paramount. \ac{XAI} has been applied to \ac{TCD}, as evidenced in studies by Lamy et al. \cite{lamy2020intelligence}, and Poceviciute et al. \cite{poceviciute2020survey}.
+The differentiation between standard \ac{AI} and \ac{XAI} is showcased in Figure \ref{fig12}.
+Wildman et al. \cite{wildman2019using} proposed an \ac{XAI} approach for detecting \ac{TC}, enhancing the confidence of healthcare practitioners in AI predictions. \ac{XAI} models clarify their reasoning, addressing the limitations associated with opaque "black box" algorithms.